 He died very suddenly and unexpectedly of a stomach torsion that hit him sometime during the night.
 I found him in extremis at 7:30 in the morning of September 13th, and rushed him to the clinic, but there was nothing to be done; his stomach had burst and he was beyond hope.
 I was with him when he was eased out of his pain into whatever world good dogs go to when their time here on Earth has ended.
 I was there to pet him one last time, and to tell him he was my one and only true Baby Dog, and always would be.

-Even now, nearly two decades after his death, I still dream about him sometimes.
+Even now, decades after his death, I still dream about him sometimes.
 There are times when I wonder whether in fact he was "just a dog," or if perhaps he was something more.
 Perhaps he was some kind of messenger; or maybe a test of some kind.
 If he was sent as a test, I hope I passed.
 The picture to the right was taken just about a week before he died; it's almost the last one we have of him.

 The picture at the top of the page was taken in April 1984.
 Please take a moment to look at him as he was in his prime years, and see how beautiful he was!
 Please know that he was a brave, loyal, and good dog, and that no better friend ever lived.
 This poor world is a better place because he lived in it all too briefly.
 We mere humans can't "own" dogs; we just borrow them from God for a little while, but we always have to give them back.
 A dog's devotion is one of the greatest joys life can bring to us: I am not sure we deserve it.

 I was the first dog.